 Easier to Rent

-So from a landlords perspective new build property is likely to bring in more rental each week simply because it is newer.
+So from a landlords perspective, new build property is likely to bring in more rental each week simply because it is newer.
 Additionally, it is likely to rent quicker meaning lower vacancy periods and a better return.

-With new build property you are most likely buying a property where a huge amount of legal due diligence has taken place when purchasing the land and obtaining planning permission.
-It is also likely to have a modern long-leasehold agreement in place together with professional management regime for the way in which the service charge is administered.
+With new build property, you are most likely buying a property where a huge amount of legal due diligence has taken place when purchasing the land and obtaining planning permission.
+It is also likely to have a modern long-leasehold agreement in place together with a professional management regime for the way in which the service charge is administered.

-New build properties are far more energy efficient and this will appeal to potential tenants as their running costs are lower.
-However more importantly, energy efficiency is likely to be an area of focus for governments in the future and you are less likely to have to retrofit your property in the future.
+New build properties are far more energy-efficient and this will appeal to potential tenants as their running costs are lower.
+However, more importantly, energy efficiency is likely to be an area of focus for governments in the future and you are less likely to have to retrofit your property in the future.
 This is likely to become an area of increased government focus in the future.

 When second-hand property might make more sense?

 Even with all of the advantages of new build property, there may be some scenarios where it makes sense to buy second-hand property over new.

 One of the best reasons for you to purchase second-hand property is if the replacement value is more than the potential purchase cost, meaning it would cost more to build a new property than to buy it at today’s price.